Bo Granath: Biography and career

-Bo Granath drove his first national race in 1960.
-In the winter, while doing military service, he bought a 500cc Norton 30M (Manx) for the 1961 season.
+Granath drove his first national race in 1960.
+In the winter, while doing military service, he bought a 500cc Norton Manx for the 1961 season.
 He had a junior license, but because there were so few junior drivers the seniors ride along.
 In Karlskoga he immediately became fourth behind three senior drivers, but with a lap behind.
 He also bought a 350cc Norton 40M for the second Swedish champion race.
 In Falkenberg, he finished fourth in both classes.
 In the Swedish championship, he was fifth in both classes.
 He applied for an international license to be allowed to start in the Grand Prix of Sweden.

 1962 was a school year for Granath, with a lot of bad luck and poor results, but thanks to his international license he was able to start in many foreign races.
-He rode a number of international races in Belgium and the Netherlands, the Ulster Grand Prix and the GP of East Germany, but his best result was 13th place on the Sachsenring.
+He rode a number of international races in Belgium and the Netherlands, the Ulster Grand Prix and the East German Grand Prix, but his best result was 13th place on the Sachsenring.

-In 1963 he bought a 350cc AJS 7R and a 500cc Matchless G50.
+In 1963, Granath bought a 350cc AJS 7R and a 500cc Matchless G50.
 These machines were found to be fast and reliable.
-He went to Britain to ride at Silverstone, Snetterton and Oulton Park and was impressed by the speeds in the British races.
+He went to Britain to race at the Silverstone, Snetterton and Oulton Park circuits and was impressed by the speeds in the British races.
 In Oulton Park, some riders drove him on three laps, but he learned a lot and in August he went to Oulton again.
-In the meantime, he had also driven the TT van Man for the first time.
+In the meantime, he had also driven the Isle of Man TT for the first time.
 He experienced a perilous moment when a gas line broke at the Highlander.
-The gasoline came on the open primary chainrightly, caught fire and the front of the AJS caught fire.
+The gasoline came on the open primary chain, and the front of the AJS caught fire.
 Granath looked at a wall of fire but did not dare to jump off his engine at about 180 km/hour.
 He slid over the back of his saddle, set his feet on the road, and steered the machine by holding the saddle until he dared to drop.
 The AJS crashed into a wall at Glen Helen.
-Granath sustained severe burns on an arm and foot and had to recover for a long time.
+Granath sustained severe burns on an arm and foot and took considerable time to recuperate.